open2c/pairtools/doc/stats.rst

 and provide an estimate of library quality.

-Optical duplicates
+Illumina sequencing duplicates
 -----------------

-Importantly, researchers can estimate the complexity of Hi-C libraries using only small QC samples to decide if their quality permits deeper sequencing [3]_.
+Importantly, you can estimate the complexity of Hi-C libraries using only small QC samples to decide if their quality permits deeper sequencing [3]_.
 These estimates, however, can be significantly biased by the presence of “optical” or “clustering” duplicates.
 Such duplicates occur when a DNA sequencer erroneously splits